dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ## Convenience methods

-When setting up a host, [ConfigureServices](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder.configureservices) and [Configure](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderextensions.configure) convenience methods can be used instead of specifying a `Startup` class.
+[ConfigureServices](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder.configureservices) and [Configure](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderextensions.configure) convenience methods can be used instead of specifying a `Startup` class.
 Multiple calls to `ConfigureServices` append to one another.
 Multiple calls to `Configure` use the last method call.

 [!code-csharp[Main](startup/snapshot_sample/Program.cs?highlight=16,20)]